 Solar & Distributed Energy FAQs

-Distributed generation (DG) refers to power generation at the point of consumption, in other words, on-site generation.
-Solar, wind, micro-hydroelectric, biogas, micro CHP and fuel cell are some examples of DG technologies.
+Distributed Generation refers to generation facilities supplementing on-site load or non-centralized electric power production facilities interconnected at the distribution side of an electric power system.
+Solar, wind, micro-hydroelectric, micro-CHP and fuel cell are some examples of DG technologies.

-For technical and interconnection application questions, please contact our Electric Distribution Planning Department at (845) 486-5215 or by email to DG@cenhud.com.
+For technical and interconnection application questions, please contact our Electric Distribution Planning & Interconnections Department at (845) 486-5215 or by email to DG@cenhud.com.

-Net metering is a method for those using qualified generating systems, such as photovoltaic (solar), wind and farm waste, to be credited for electricity generated in excess of their usage, and is achieved by allowing participating customers’ meters to measure electric flows in reverse and forward directions.
-When the customer’s generator is producing less energy than the customer is using, the electric meter will measure the supplemental energy passing from the utility to the customer and register the flow of electricity in a forward direction.
-When the customer’s generator is producing more energy than the customer is using, the electric meter will measure the excess energy passing from the customer to the utility and register the flow of electricity in a backward direction.
+Net metering (or net energy metering, NEM) is a solar incentive that allows customers to send excess electricity from their DG system (i.e. solar panels) back to the utility grid and is achieved by allowing a customer's meter to spin in the reverse and forward directions.
+When the customer's generator is producing less energy than the customer is using, the electric meter will measure the energy passing from the utility to the customer and spin in the forward direction.
+When the customer's generator is producing more energy than the customer is using, the electric meter will measure the excess energy passing from the customer to the utility and spin in the backward direction.
 The surplus energy is subtracted, or "netted," from the energy supplied by the utility to the customer, thus "net metered."
-Therefore, Central Hudson is only able to see the net difference between what was generated and what was consumed during a billing period.

 Net metering eligibility is determined by New York Public Service Law (PSL) §66-j and PSL §66-l.
-You may refer to the New York State Standardized Interconnection Requirements (NYSSIR) or our website for a net metering eligibility summary chart.
+You may refer to the New York State Standardized Interconnection Requirements (NYSSIR) or our VDER Compensation Eligibility for New Applications summary chart.

 Remote Net Metering permits customers to designate an account where a net metering eligible resource (solar, wind, farm waste) is located ("Host Account") and then designates accounts where the customer would like to apply excess net metering credits ("Satellite Accounts") from the Host Account.
 The customer may designate all or a portion of the excess net metering credits generated by the Host Account to be applied to Satellite Accounts.
 Remote net metering is offered to non-residential and farm accounts, and both the Host and Satellite accounts must be registered under the same ownership.

-• Please note that if you are applying for Remote Net Metering or Community DG, they require separate applications for interconnection and billing approvals.
+Please note that if you are applying as a Remote Crediting or Community DG “Host”, they require separate applications for interconnection and billing approvals.

 State and federal incentives exist for a variety of renewable energy sources.
 In addition, the New York State Energy Research and Development Authority (NYSERDA) offers incentives to install grid-tied solar and wind generators.
 NYSERDA also offers loans and on-bill financing options.
 Please visit their website for more information: www.nyserda.ny.gov.